TNR Reality Check

 Questions for Evaluating a TNR program.
 (Set of 20 questions to determine if a colony or program has succeeded in reducing the number of feral cats through natural attrition and to evaluate any problems that have arisen as a result of the colony and/or program).

 Many TNR advocates cite successful programs, but none seem to have been properly evaluated.
 Please browse the rest of the website for further information.
 If you require additional assistance do not hesitate to contact us at email@example.com

 A frequent problem at managed cat colonies is the presence of Rabies-vector Species including skunks and raccoons.
 These animals are often seen feeding alongside the feral cats.
 Not every cat in a colony can be trapped; therefore not every cat is vaccinated for rabies.
 Cats are not re-trapped for subsequent vaccinations when initial inoculations expire.
 Colonies can consist of ferals as well as free-roaming house cats.
 How is TNR good public health policy?
 PUBLIC HEALTH OFFICIALS CLICK HERE.

-Skunk eating at a "managed" colony in Voorhees, NJ.
+Skunk eating at a "managed" colony.